LagKV: Lag-Relative Information of the KV Cache Tells Which Tokens Are Important: Related Works

 \section{Related Works}

 The $L_2$ Norm-Based KV compression ~\cite{devoto2024simpleeffective} is an existing eviction approach that relies solely on KV information to compress the KV cache.
 This method computes token scores using the negative norm of key states.
-However, unlike our approach, it does not employ recursive compression during the prefill stage.
-As discussed in \ref{apdx:variants}, this method shows limitations in the 64-digit passkey retrieval task when the method is adapted to a recursive framework.
+In contrast to our derivation from the autoregressive process and the token-wise locality, their method is formed by comparing the attention loss.

+FINCH~\cite{corallo2024finchpromptguidedkeyvaluecache} introduces a prompt-guided KV compression method for the prefill stage, employing a chunk-by-chunk approach with instruction tokens appended to each document chunk.
+This design ensures the computation of attention submatrices between instructions and document chunks, enabling subsequent KV cache filtering.
+In contrast, our proposed chunked prefilling method operates without instructions, making it compatible with multi-turn queries.
+In other words, our approach transforms a causal LLM into a compressor capable of condensing long documents into compressed KV sequences, which can later be decompressed under varying instructions without reconstruction.